 In one body of water I fish with gin clear water, in a public place, and with heavy fishing pressure, you can never drop the fly in front of the fish, they will bolt like someone has dumped poison into the water.
 In this case, you must slide the fly into the fish’s field of vision.
 This body of water is the most difficult body of water that I have ever fished for carp (both because of casting and educated fish), and I feel lucky to hook one or two fish on a normal outing.
 I go there only for the challenge, since it is the Silver Creek/Harriman Ranch of my carp fishing world and keeps me on my game for both salt and freshwater fishing.

-FLY FISHING CARP BEHAVIORS AND MOODS
+FLY FISHING FOR CARP: BEHAVIOR AND MOODS

 When thinking about carp behaviors, it comes down to focused activity.
 Carp are probably the least multitasking fish I have ever encountered.
 They focus their energy on one activity.
 Bonefish and other flats species will cruise in between locations, but can normally be tempted into eating on the move.
 Bonefish will occasionally even eat after being startled a bit.
 Most fish are very opportunistic, but in my experience, carp are the most difficult fish to tempt to eat when they are not engaged in a positive feeding activity.